Templates (KDL)

 |---|---|

-set "<field>" <value> | Set a scalar, ref, enum, or composite field. |
+set "<field>" <value> | Set a scalar, ref, enum, or asset field. |

 set "<field>" index=N <value> | Set element N of a collection field. |

-set "<field>" index=N { ... } | Descend into element N to edit its sub-fields. |
+set "<field>" index=N { ... } | Descend into element N to edit its sub-fields.
+The element's type is inferred. |

-set "<field>" index=N handler="<X>" { ... } | Replace element N with a new constructed handler X. |
+set "<field>" index=N type="<X>" { ... } | Construct a fresh X and replace polymorphic element N. |

 append "<field>" <value> | Append to a collection field. |

-append "<field>" handler="<X>" { ... } | Construct a new handler X and append it. |
+append "<field>" type="<X>" { ... } | Construct a new X and append it. |

 insert "<field>" index=N <value> | Insert into a collection field at position N. |

-insert "<field>" index=N handler="<X>" { ... } | Construct a new handler X and insert it at N. |
+insert "<field>" index=N type="<X>" { ... } | Construct a new X and insert it at N. |

-remove "<field>" index=N | Remove element N from a collection field. |
+remove "<field>" index=N | Remove element N from a List<T> field. |

 Indexes are zero-based. append doesn't take an index= property, so use insert for positional writes. clear takes neither index nor value.